-Health reimbursement arrangements (HRAs) are an excellent way to save on your healthcare expenses throughout the year, especially if yours is set up to reimburse not just insurance premiums, but other out-of-pocket expenses.
+Health reimbursement arrangements (HRAs) are excellent benefits that can help you save on your medical expenses throughout the year, especially if yours is set up to reimburse both health insurance premiums and qualifying out-of-pocket expenses.

 One of the most common questions employees have about their HRA is: What happens to my unused HRA funds at the end of the year?
 Is it a “use it or lose it” situation, or do HRA funds roll over year-to-year?